mikluko/hugo-theme-birchie/README.md

-# Archie - Hugo theme
+# Birchie - Hugo theme

-Archie is a minimal and clean theme for hugo with a markdown-ish UI.
+Birchie is a minimal and clean theme for hugo with a markdown-ish UI.

 Forked from [Archie Theme](https://github.com/athul/archie)